 Seek diversification through investing in a fund that is uncorrelated with stocks and bonds

-The Fund’s benchmark is the return on call deposits (for amounts in excess of R5m) with FirstRand Bank Limited.
+The Allan Gray Optimal Fund's benchmark is the return on call deposits (for amounts in excess of R5m) with FirstRand Bank Limited.

-The fund invests mainly in hedged SA equities, but also has small exposure to net SA equities, property as well as money market and bank deposits.
+The Allan Gray Optimal Fund invests mainly in hedged SA equities, but also has small exposure to net SA equities, property as well as money market and bank deposits.
 The selection of stocks is chosen through a meticulous research process and may differ from many of the other Allan Gray funds.
 This is largely due to the inclusion of derivatives contracts, which means the fund will more closely resemble the indices on which these are derived.